izotov93/LogNNet/README.md

 1. `input_layer_neurons` (array-like of int or singular int value, optional), default=(10, 90)

-This element represents the number of neurons (nr) in the input layer.
-It can be specified as a range for optimization in the PSO method (e.g., (10, 70)) or as a specific number.
+This element represents the number of neurons in the input layer.
+It can be specified as a range for optimization in the PSO method (e.g., (10, 90)) or as a specific number.

 2. `first_layer_neurons` (array-like of int or singular int value, optional), optional, default=(1, 60)

 This element represents the number of neurons in the first hidden layer.
-It can be specified as a range for optimization in the PSO method (e.g., (1, 40)) or as a specific number.
+It can be specified as a range for optimization in the PSO method (e.g., (1, 60)) or as a specific number.

 3. `hidden_layer_neuron` (array-like of int or singular int value, optional), default=(1, 25)

 The element represents the number of neurons in the second hidden layer.
-It can be specified as a range for optimization in the PSO method (e.g., (1, 15)) or as a specific number.
+It can be specified as a range for optimization in the PSO method (e.g., (1, 25)) or as a specific number.

 4. `learning_rate` (array-like of float or singular float value, optional), default=(0.01, 0.5)